 Reason in the Singular.
 Reflections on the Epistemology of Jean-Claude Passeron (La raison au singulier.
 Réflexions sur l’épistémologie de Jean-Claude Passeron, Paris, Presses Universitaires de Nanterre, 2020).

 Are Human and Social Sciences real sciences?
 If their pretension is to be taken seriously, how can their effective cognitive gestures be accounted for, without any a priori bias?
 Can their epistemology be written in an immanent way, by following precisely their operations, while emphasizing the value of their results?
 Can they be accepted within scientific rationality, even though their methods are different from those of more exact disciplines?
 Jean-Claude Passeron tried to answer these questions in an accurate way, drawing from his experience as both a sociologist and an obstinate theorist.
 This book constitutes the first attempt to synthesize his epistemological work – a work of more than half a century.
 It arbitrates the debate on the “popperian” (or not) nature of the logical space of Human and Social Sciences, through a minute reconstitution of Passeron’s point of view, beyond its ambiguities.
 In doing so, it sketches the paradoxical figure of a singular-oriented reason, eager to know singularities in their contingent emergence and the richness of their historical context.
-Contents (click on “Sommaire”).
-Soon available in E-book.
+E-book available online (for free).

 Approaching the Individual.
 Epistemology, Logic, Metaphysics.
 (Approches de l’individuel.
 Epistémologie.
 Logique.
 Métaphysique, Paris, PENS, 2017 ; avec Julien Rabachou et Anne Lefebvre).